CorridorOfFameAcademy/image-generator/README.md

 # Corridor of Fame Academy image-generator - Node.js Example

-This is an example app to generate images from a given prompt
+This is an example app to generate images from a given prompt using OpenAPIs API

 ## Getting Started
 1. If you don't have Node.js installed, you will need to install it first.
 You can do that from [here](https://nodejs.org/en) or you can use [homebrew](https://brew.sh/)